 code here.
 But it is entirely feasible to do.

-Register for our forthcoming eBook - 'Using Microsoft Access For Greater Efficiency'
+Register for our eBook - 'Using Microsoft Access For Greater Efficiency'

 where you can get a comprehensive view of how Microsoft Access can